Jim Gordon (character): The Dark Knight Returns

 Jim Gordon appears in the limited series Batman: The Dark Knight Returns, which presents a future where a retiring Gordon not only knows Batman's identity, but is good friends with Bruce Wayne.
 He then makes a cameo on Batman: The Dark Knight Strikes Again.
 Now retired, he has written a book about Batman, who is believed to be dead.

 Gordon is also referred to in the first issue of the series, All Star Batman and Robin the Boy Wonder, set in the same universe as and prior to The Dark Knight Returns.
 He made a full appearance on issue #6, as a police captain, having a conversation with his ex-partner, Sarah Essen, about Batman.
-He's still married to Barbara Kean, who is now an alcoholic, and has a troubled son, James Jr. Just as other continuities, his daughter, Barbara, who is 15, becomes Batgirl.
+He is still married to Barbara Kean, who is now an alcoholic, and has a troubled son, James Jr. Just as other continuities, his daughter, Barbara, who is 15, becomes Batgirl.
 Frank Miller has commented that the series is set in his Dark Knight Universe, which includes all of the Batman works by Frank Miller, therefore Barbara's inclusion confirms that Gordon had two children during Batman: Year One, at least in Miller's version of the continuity.
 At the end of the series, it's implied that, despite being married to Barbara Kean, he's still in love with Sarah.